Heavy-Division/docs/docs/developers/quality_assurance/qa_onboarding.md

 Please ensure your system meets these requirements before applying to the QA program.

-## Maintaining QA role
-In order to maintain your role on the QA team you will be required to conduct tests and submit reports on a regular basis.
-In certain cases such as lulls in the development cycle or a personal circumstances, this requirement will be waived.
-Please reach out to an admin if you need to take leave from the QA team.

 ## Reports
 To fill out a report, simply copy and paste the [template](#template) onto a comment in a developer Pull Request in the B78XH repository.
 Every developer Pull Request will include instructions for testing.
 Contact the author of the PR if you need additional information.

-## Workflow
-As mentioned above, testing involves either mass reported features or pre-release builds.
-The former is carried out under the Issues tab in github whilst the latter takes place in the Pull Request github.

 ### Ready for Review
 When a developer is ready to have their PR reviewed, they will mark it as ready for review by changing it from a draft to a formal pull request.
 Each feature or change will require different testing methods, so it is important you read the developer's instructions for testing.

 ### Code Check
-Once a pull request is ready for review, it will require a code-check first, meaning that the PR follows styling and formatting guidelines and there are no glaring errors present.
+Once a pull request is ready for review, it will require a code check first, meaning that the PR follows styling and formatting guidelines and there are no glaring errors present.
 When signing up for the QA role please indicate if you are able and willing to perform code checks.

 ### QA Review